Python Turtle - Lesson 3

 How Turtle coordinates work

-In computing, we would represent these coordinates as (500, 500) where the first value is x and the second values is y.
+In computing, we write this as a coordinate like this: (500, 500) The first number is x, and the second number is y.

 What’s an immutable tuple?